msp-strath/cs208-logic/pages/natural-deduction-intro.md

 This page assumes that you are familiar with the syntax and semantics of Propositional Logic, and the [general ideas of deductive systems](proof-intro.html).
 ```

-After we have [looked at the general idea of deductive systems](proof-intro.html), we focus on the particular system we will be using in this course: *(focused) Natural Deduction*.
+Now that we have looked at [the general idea of deductive systems](proof-intro.html), we focus on the particular system we will be using in this course: *(focused) Natural Deduction*.

 The Natural Deduction system was invented by the logician Gerhard Gentzen in 1934 as a way to formalise proofs in logic.
 We will be using a variant of Gentzen's system that is designed to be easy to use for building proofs interactively.

 The key feature of Natural Deduction is its *modularity*.
 There are two basic rules of the system, `Done` and `Use`, that allow us to manage assumptions.
 Then there are separate rules for each connective "and", "implies", "or" and "not".
 For each connective, we have Introduction rules that tell us how to prove a statement using that connective, and Elimination rules that tell us how to use a statement built from that connective.
 The natural symmetry between introduction and elimination rules gives the whole system a balanced feel.

-## Judgements
+## Judgements {id=natural-deduction:judgements}

 The proof system we will use allows us to deduce statements that look like this: